 - Encourage Positive Social Experiences.
 If your child has social anxiety due to bullies or anything else, homeschooling can give them a chance to experience positive social opportunities.
 You can meet with a homeschooling support group or other special needs homeschoolers and help your child feel more comfortable when meeting new people.

 - Zero Restrictions.
 If your child needs to move around to learn best, they can!
 If they need to jump on the trampoline to release excess energy midway through a lesson, go for it.
-With homeschooling, there aren’t any restrictions like sitting still, no talking, or asking to go to the bathroom.
+With the benefits of homeschooling, there aren’t any restrictions like sitting still, no talking, or asking to go to the bathroom.

-Thoughtful Articles for Homeschooling Special Needs
+10 Thoughtful Articles for Homeschooling Special Needs